In this article:

 - Create a new, blank Word document

 - Define the page dimensions and layout.
 In most cases, you'll want to change the orientation to Landscape

-Your file might end up looking like this:
+Your file should end up looking something like this:

-Once you have the file ready, you can click the Add envelope template button, name your template, and then choose the option to create your envelope in Word.
+Once you have the file ready, on the Envelope templates page you can click the Add template button, name your template, and then choose the option to create your envelope in Word.